SeLite/SeLite.github.io/InstallFromSource.md

 ---

 # Get the source #
-You need SeLite source to get frameworks and [PackagedTests](PackagedTests) that come with it.
+You need SeLite source to get frameworks and [PackagedScripts](PackagedScripts) that come with it.
 You may also install development versions of [AddOns](AddOns) from source.
 Download it compressed, or check it out with a [GIT client](http://git-scm.com/downloads) (which makes receiving updates or managing local modifications easier).

 There are repositories for